juvaana/TANZANIA-S-URBAN-MOBILITY-CHALLENGE/README.md

 Each row represents:

-A daladala route at a specific hour
+A daladala route at a specific hour.

 Your task: